 The Dragon’s Tail

-"The Dragon’s Tail" consists of a visually dense poem, overflowing with characters, actions, textures and locations, transcribed into subtitles over a black screen.
-Beyond the voice-over narration, the landscape is absent: the black screen— in fact a film recording of a black panel— and its static-like digital noise evoke an image being shaped as the piece progresses, threatening to surge at any moment.
+"The Dragon’s Tail" consists of a visually dense poem—overflowing with characters, actions, textures and locations—transcribed into subtitles over a black screen.
+Beyond the voice-over narration, the landscape is absent: the black screen and its static-like digital noise evoke an image being shaped as the piece progresses, threatening to surge at any moment.

 The voice reciting the poem is ethereal yet distorted, saturated, as if sharing a secret through a walking-talkie or during a radio transmission.
-Although the viewer is denied visual identification with the narrator or the subject, the voice seemingly possess the ability to move through time and space.
+Although the viewer is denied visual identification with the narrator or the subject, the voice seemingly possesses the ability to move through time and space.